 The capital and the largest city in Cuba, Havana is best described as a city trapped in a time gone by and is one of the best places to visit in Cuba.
 A typical day in Havana is filled with local traditions, culture, music, and numerous attractions.

 One of the best ways to explore this vibrant yet ethnic Cuban city is to book a Havana Classic Car tour and wander around the streets of the city in vintage style.
 If you’re lucky (and know how to drive such a masterpiece), you may even get a chance to drive one of these.

 Aside from the obvious (sun, sand, and sea), there are a few other absolutely amazing things that you cannot miss, such as:

-2. Visit El Floridita, Hemingway’s favorite spot, and order a daiquiri – they are known to be delicious and are highly recommended.
+This is Hemingway’s favorite spot, and you’ll want to order the signature daiquiri – they are known to be delicious and are highly recommended.
 Or, you can also order an oversized house mojito – it may very well be the best mojito you will ever have in your life!